JustinJWyatt/data-table-js/README.md

-# data-table-js
+# Datatabe.js
-A lean data table built in native Javascript.
+This is a simple datatable API written in pure JavaScript.